cspoojary/Projects/Crop_Yield_Prediction/Crop_Yield_Prediction.md

-# Crop Yield Prediction Using Machine Learning
+# 🌾 Crop Yield Prediction using Machine Learning

-## Project Overview
+## 📌 Project Overview
-This project focuses on predicting **crop yield based on rainfall data** using Machine Learning techniques.
+This project focuses on predicting **crop yield** using a **Machine Learning model (Linear Regression)**.
-A **Linear Regression model** is trained to understand the relationship between rainfall and crop production and to make future yield predictions.
+It analyzes agricultural factors such as rainfall, fertilizer usage, and cultivated area to estimate crop production.

-The project demonstrates the complete machine learning workflow including data analysis, visualization, model training, and prediction.
+This project is designed for **learning and academic purposes** and demonstrates the complete machine learning workflow.

 ---

-## Objectives
+## 🎯 Objectives
+- Understand the basics of Machine Learning
+- Implement Linear Regression for prediction
-- Analyze the impact of rainfall on crop yield
+- Analyze the relationship between agricultural factors and crop yield
-- Build a predictive model using Linear Regression
+- Build a simple predictive model

+---

+## 🤖 Machine Learning Model

+### 🔹 Algorithm Used
+- **Linear Regression**
+- Type: Supervised Learning (Regression)

+### 🔹 Why Linear Regression?
+- Simple and easy to implement
-- Visualize data trends and prediction results
+- Suitable for continuous value prediction
-- Understand real-world agricultural data using ML
+- Helps interpret feature impact on output

+### 🔹 Input Features
+- Rainfall (mm)
+- Fertilizer Used (kg)
+- Cultivated Area (hectares)

+### 🔹 Target Variable
+- Crop Yield

 ---